-About This Week's Prompts for Personal Meditation Montaigne said, “It's not the want, but rather abundance that creates avarice.”
-As soon as Jesus begins the parable, we don't much like this rich farmer congratulating himself for earth's bounty, planning to pull down his barns to build bigger ones, hording not for wisdom's sake on behalf of neighbors to protect them from famine, but for his own selfish pleasure and accumulating profit.
+Montaigne said, “It's not the want, but rather abundance that creates avarice.”
+As soon as Jesus begins the parable, we don't much like this rich farmer congratulating himself for earth's bounty, planning to pull down his barns to build bigger ones, hording not for on behalf of neighbors to protect them from famine, but for his own accumulation of profit and selfish pleasure.
 Jesus said, “Take care!
 Be on your guard against all kinds of greed; for one's life does not consist in the abundance of possessions."

-I thought of Soames Forsyte (meditation one) sitting in the splendor of an autumn day not quite understanding (after 921 pages!) that beauty cannot be grasped and possessed, and Midas, who lost all he had to the much anticipated magic that turned everything he touched to gold (meditation two).
-The rich farmer's foolishness also reminded me of a Sufi story of universal reverence for a famous cow (meditation three) despite that cow's propensity to kick the bucket of perfect milk so that no one actually ever drank it.
-"You fool!
-This very night your life is being demanded of you!"
+I thought of the materialistic Soames Forsyte (meditation one) sitting in the splendor of an autumn day not quite understanding (after 921 pages!) that beauty cannot be grasped and possessed.
+I thought of Midas, who lost all he had to the much anticipated magic that turned everything he touched to gold (meditation two).
+But the hoarding of self (meditation three) is the true tragedy of life.

 Wishing you a wealth of blessings, Suzanne